When RL Meets Adaptive Speculative Training: A Unified Training-Serving System: Introduction

 \section{Introduction}

-The deployment of large language models (LLM) is increasingly strained by inference costs~\citep{dettmers_gpu_blog}.
+The deployment of large language models (LLM) is increasingly strained by inference costs~\citep{googlecloud2025,openaiGPT53,anthropicOpus46}.
 Speculative decoding~\citep{leviathan2023fast,li2024eagle2,li2025eagle3,speculative_deepmind_too_late,fu2024break} is a compelling system lever: a lightweight drafter proposes multiple tokens and a high-quality verifier (the target model) checks and accepts a prefix.
 This reduces the number of expensive target-model decode steps while preserving output quality~\citep{specinfer,spec_medusa,chen2024sequoia}.
 When the drafter's proposals align closely with the verifier, speculative decoding can deliver substantial speedups at the production scale~\citep{xia2024unlockingefficiencylargelanguage,zhang2024speculativegamesurveyspeculative}.

-Most speculative decoding deployments today follow a two-stage pipeline (i) an offline training workflow that trains a draft model to maximize acceptance via supervised targets and/or off-policy distillation from target-model activations~\citep{li2024eagle2,li2025eagle3} and (ii) a separate serving stack that loads the trained drafter and runs speculative decoding online.
-While this separation is organizationally convenient, we argue that it is also a key reason speculative decoding can under-deliver in real deployments.
-Specifically, the two-system pipeline introduces systematic challenges:
+Most speculative decoding deployments today follow a two-stage pipeline: (i) an \emph{offline training workflow} that trains a drafter to maximize token acceptance via supervised targets and/or off-policy distillation from target-model activations~\citep{li2024eagle2,li2025eagle3}, and (ii) a separate \emph{serving stack} that loads the trained drafter and performs speculative decoding online.
+While this separation is organizationally convenient, we argue that under real-world deployment constraints, speculative decoding must be reconsidered jointly from both algorithmic and system perspectives.